Where ships dock, to see and do, shore excursions, how to explore and get around, must-know and basics for cruise travelers to Split

 Ships dock on a medium-sized mixed (ferry and cruise) port with 3 piers, perpendicular to the coast, and quays for up to 6 cruise ships to berth.
 If you read in less accurate port guides that cruise ships anchor in Split be aware that those reviews are outdated.
 In fact, it seldom happens that there are over 6 cruise ships in port and tendering does rarely occur.

-Because the cruise port is at such a close distance from the historical city center of Split, neither the port authority nor the cruise lines provide shuttle buses.
+Because the cruise port is at such a close distance from the historic city center of Split, neither the port authority nor the cruise lines provide shuttle buses.

 Cruise port services and amenities

 The cruise port doesn’t have a terminal building.
-However, cruise travelers will find at the pier close by the cruise ship's gangway the following services and amenities:
+However, cruise travelers will find on the pier, close by the ship's gangway, the following services and amenities:

 - Shore excursion buses

-Outside the port gates, cruise passengers will also find many other services and amenities such as:
+Outside the port gates, there are will also many other services and amenities such as:

 - Coffee shops